Not a Member?

 Evaluate persistent ovarian cysts.
 Surgical intervention is not usually required, but may be necessary in some cases, and occurred in 1 (0.06%) of participants in the LILETTA trial.
 Discuss this risk with patients, as indicated.

 LILETTA can alter the bleeding pattern and result in spotting, irregular bleeding, heavy bleeding, oligomenorrhea, and amenorrhea.
 During the first three to six months of LILETTA use, the number of bleeding and spotting days may increase and irregular bleeding patterns may develop.
 Thereafter, the number of bleeding and spotting days usually decreases but bleeding may remain irregular.

-Note: Includes all LILETTA subjects.
+Note: Includes all LILETTA participants.

 If a significant change in bleeding develops during prolonged use, conduct diagnostic tests to assess possible endometrial pathology.
 Consider the possibility of pregnancy if menstruation does not occur within six weeks of the onset of a previous menstruation.
-After excluding pregnancy, repeat pregnancy tests are generally not necessary in amenorrheic women unless indicated by other signs of pregnancy or pelvic pain.
+After excluding pregnancy, repeat pregnancy tests are generally not necessary in amenorrheic patients unless indicated by other signs of pregnancy or pelvic pain.

-Women who currently have or have had breast cancer, or have a suspicion of breast cancer, should not use hormonal contraception, including LILETTA, because some breast cancers are hormone-sensitive [see Contraindications (4)].
+Patients who currently have or have had breast cancer, or have a suspicion of breast cancer, should not use hormonal contraception, including LILETTA, because some breast cancers are hormone-sensitive [see Contraindications (4)].

 Spontaneous reports of breast cancer have been received during postmarketing experience with LNG-releasing IUSs.
-Observational studies have not provided consistent evidence of an increased risk of breast cancer with use of a LNG-releasing IUS.
+Observational studies have not provided consistent evidence of an increased risk of breast cancer with use of an LNG-releasing IUS.

 Obtain a complete medical and social history, including partner status, to determine conditions that might influence the selection of an IUS for contraception.